COVID-19 Cough Classification using Machine Learning and Global Smartphone Recordings: Acknowledgements

 \section{Acknowledgements}

-We would like to thank South African Medical Research Council (SAMRC) for providing funds to support this research and South African Centre for High Performance Computing (CHPC) for providing computational resources on their Lengau cluster for this research.
+This project was funded by the South African Medical Research Council (SAMRC) through its Division of Research Capacity Development under the SAMRC Intramural Postdoctoral programme, the South African National Treasury, as well as an EDCTP2 programme supported by the European Union (TMA2017CDF-1885).
+We would like to thank the South African Centre for High Performance Computing (CHPC) for providing computational resources on their Lengau cluster for this research, and gratefully acknowledge the support of Telcom South Africa.
+We would also like to thank Jordan Govendar and Rafeeq du Toit for their invaluable assistance in the Sarcos data collection.

+The content and findings reported are the sole deduction, view and responsibility of the researchers and do not reflect the official position and sentiments of the SAMRC, EDCTP2, European Union or the funders.

-\begin{IEEEbiography}[{ }]{Madhurananda Pahar} received his BSc in Mathematics from University of Calcutta, India; MSc in Computing for Financial Markets \& PhD in Computational Neuroscience from University of Stirling, Scotland.
-Currently he is working as a post-doctoral fellow in the University of Stellenbosch, South Africa.
-His research interests are in machine learning and signal processing for audio signals and smart sensors in bio-medicine such as detection and classification of TB and COVID-19 coughs in real-world environment. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Madhurananda Pahar} received his BSc in Mathematics from the University of Calcutta, India, and his MSc in Computing for Financial Markets followed by his PhD in Computational Neuroscience from the University of Stirling, Scotland.
+Currently, he is working as a post-doctoral fellow at the University of Stellenbosch, South Africa.
+His research interests are in machine learning and signal processing for audio signals and smart sensors in bio-medicine such as the detection and classification of TB and COVID-19 coughs in a real-world environment.